richardartoul/folder-monitor/README.md

 `$ java -jar folder-monitor-0.1.0-standalone.jar <path to sookasa folder>`

-This command works on Linux, OSX, and Windows (as long as the PATH environment variable is configured properly).
+This command works on Linux, OSX, and Windows (as long as the java PATH environment variable is configured properly).

 **Note:** On Windows, make sure that the "view file extensions" settings is enabled in the file viewer, otherwise it may be difficult to determine if the program is working as intended.